 Poetics on the Island was an imaginative archive inspired by the aforementioned Jibja tradition.
 It was realized as a conversational performance using collected stories to explore the role of imagination in the process writing history.
 What is considered true or false in history?
 Can we think about extended possibilities of history and truth by applying the idea of imagination?

 The installation part consisted of 500 collected fantastical stories (myths, legends, tales) around the ocean and the mermaid from all over the world.
 Despite the enormous number of stories, overlapping plots and similar depictions of the water creatures found in many different countries, these stories are considered ahistorical documents and therefore not true to many people.

 Visitors were invited to engage with me in conversations using images and text excerpts from these stories.
-In addition, we practiced performative utterances by reading out loud my poems (see image above).
-Performative utterances in the philosophy of language claims the performative power of words as they not only describe a given reality but change the reality they are describing.
+In addition, we practiced performative utterances by reading out loud poems and words (see image above; performative utterances in the philosophy of language claims the performative power of words as they not only describe a given reality but change the reality they are describing).

 The remain of Poetics on the Island was on view as a retaining and disappearing performative archive installation featuring the empty island and a stack of paper that hold the stories and experiences shared.
 Poetics on the Island took place at Corner Art Space, Seoul, Korea.